hax0-r/Fiverr_jira/README.md

 ## Hosting

-The application is hosted on [Your Hosting Platform](https://jira-111.netlify.app/).
+The application is hosted on [jira-111](https://jira-111.netlify.app/).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.